Aftershock669/amnezia-open-docs/docs/en/instructions/3_text-key-connection/text-key-connection.md

 In this instruction we will consider the option of connecting via a key in the form of text.
 The key should look something like this **VPN:///ue34nf\feh.....**

+This key is needed to connect to an existing VPN, it can be shared with you by another user or hosting provider, that provides a preconfigured VPN server based on your VPS.

 Do not use keys from public sources, they may have been posted for the purpose of intercepting your personal data.

 >  Amnezia works with any server running Ubuntu (officially supported version is 20.04), Debian 10 is also supported.